publicdocs/uscode/assets/md/titles/usc23/us/usc/t23/ch5/m__us_usc_t23_s512.md

 >         “(1)  __Development__  __.—__

 >         The Secretary \[of Transportation\] shall develop a nationwide programmatic agreement governing the review of activities that support the deployment of intelligent transportation infrastructure and systems in accordance with section 106 of the National Historic Preservation Act ([16 U.S.C.
-470f][/us/usc/t16/s470f]) and the regulations of the Advisory Council on Historic Preservation.
+470f][/us/usc/t16/s470f]) \[now [54 U.S.C.
+306108][/us/usc/t54/s306108]\]and the regulations of the Advisory Council on Historic Preservation.

 >         “(2)  __Consultation__  __.—__